 Written and oral skills are honed in a variety of ways.
 Students may direct their creativity to writing fiction, poetry, scripts or lyrics.
 Expository writing takes many forms, including composition of reports and essays, presentations, summaries, outlines and even business letters.
 Presentations are routinely woven into projects and work in the Adolescent Program.

 Life Science, Environmental Science, and Physical and Earth Science are taught in a three-year rotation.
 The science curriculum centers around the scientific method while using the local area and Mountainside farm to apply meaningful study and evidence.
 The curriculum provides a rigorous, integrated, and hands-on foundation in botany, biology, geology, zoology, chemistry, and physics.
 The basis of students’ scientific exploration is the natural environment of the farm itself: the earth, soil, water, plant and animal life, and the work students perform there on a daily basis.
 Students study and apply science using their surroundings as a natural laboratory.
-They enhance findings with course work, research through printed resources and internet resources, traditional experimentation, and interviews with experts.
+They enhance findings with course work, research through printed resources and internet sources, traditional experimentation, and interviews with experts.

 The Adolescent history curriculum is a three-year cycle taught in a Humanities format.
 The historical component of our humanities curriculum focuses on a study of American History, Civics, and Government during two years and world history in the third-year rotation.
 Classes include primary and secondary source reading, seminar discussions, research, formal writing assignments, off-site visits, and guest speakers.
 The Socratic seminar is used to develop critical thinking skills in the analysis of thoughts, ideas and philosophies.
 Current events are discussed routinely and students constantly tackle topics regarding ethics and justice.
 Local resources and pedagogy of place provide opportunity to understand larger complex issues within a local study.

 Students are introduced to basic conversational Spanish as they enter the Adolescent program.
 Our native Spanish speaking instructor teaches Spanish two times a week.
-Spanish includes studies organized around listening comprehension, reading comprehension, speaking, and cultural aspects of Hispanic countries.
+Spanish includes studies organized around listening comprehension, reading comprehension, speaking, writing, and cultural aspects of Hispanic countries.
 After three years, it is our goal for students to have completed the Spanish I course level and be fully prepared to enter Spanish II as 10th graders.

 Creative expression is essential to Adolescent development as students explore and experiment with their emerging identities.
 At this age, the developing personality has a natural predisposition to creative expression in many forms.
 As such, Mountainside offers as many formal outlets as possible to the students.
 Students share their talents at “Coffeehouse Performances” with peers, parents and other members of the school community.
 Students also produce a theatrical performance during the school year.
 The Adolescent art program supports the students in their exploration of artistic expression.
 Using a variety of media, students explore design, drawing, painting and sculpture.
 The focus on art appreciation with art history is interwoven into the academic curriculum.
 9th grade students earn an Art 1 credit having covered topics over their three-year cycle in the Adolescent Program.